 4. Submissions MUST be the intellectual property of the submitter(s) and/or their team, or the submitter(s) must have obtained appropriate licensing rights to use any and all content featured in their series — including music.
 No proxy submissions are accepted.

-5. The series must have a minimum of two (2) episodes available at the time of submission.
-The series does not have to be officially released or publicly available, but it must be available for our selection panel to view at the time of submission (password protected links and/or dropbox links are accepted).
+5. The series must have a minimum of three (3) episodes available by the end of submissions (31/3/2019).
+The series does not have to be officially released or publicly available, but it must be available for our selection panel to view at the time of submission.

-8. By submitting to Melbourne WebFest, submitters automatically grant MWF a non-exclusive license to use their material for PR and Marketing of the festival.
+9. By submitting to Melbourne WebFest, submitters automatically grant Melbourne WebFest a non-exclusive license to use their material for PR and Marketing of the festival.

-13. Official selections, Spotlight selections and student selections, will first be announced at the program launch in May 2018 (date TBA), and via the MWF e-newsletter, social media, and the MWF web site.
+14. Official selections, Spotlight selections and student selections, will first be announced at the program launch in May 2019 (date TBA), and via the Melbourne WebFest e-newsletter, social media, and the Melbourne WebFest web site.
 Submitters will be notified of the outcome via FilmFreeway the day after the program launch.